 Accurate analysis of sentiment and feedback

-Tracking customer insights, as they appear on many different digital platforms, and then analyzing them, forms the collective consumer opinion and voice.
+Tracking player insights, as they appear on many different digital platforms, and then analyzing them, forms the collective player opinion and voice.
 It is a collection of their unfiltered, unbiased sentiment.

 Once bots and spam are excluded, as is the ability of the AI platform, an accurate sentiment score and insights analysis are established.

-That enables businesses to immediately learn where they stand in the market, not only in terms of sales but also with regards to their strategy, market share and position, and more.
+That enables game studios to immediately learn where they stand in the market, not only in terms of sales but also with regards to their strategy, market share and position, and more.

 Alerts of mention peaks

-Customers react all the time to actions from businesses, be it sales efforts, personalized marketing initiatives, or brand campaigns.
+Players react all the time to actions and changes from studios, be it new features, new launches, sales efforts, personalized marketing initiatives, or brand campaigns.

-When positive or negative moves take place, they are expressed in the customer insights, and that results in seeing up or down mention peaks.
+When positive or negative moves take place, they are expressed in the player insights, and that results in seeing up or down mention peaks.

-Strategies are formed and examined not only by the wishes of businesses but also by the moves of their competitors.
+Strategies are formed and examined not only by the wishes of game studios but also by the moves of their competitors.

-It is now fairly easy to track and analyze such moves as also seen by the eyes of competing business' customers.
+It is now fairly easy to track and analyze such moves as also seen by the eyes of competing studios' players.